 Bioinformatics and the Pharmaceutical Industry

 The pharmaceutical industry uses bioinformatics throughout the drug discovery and development process.
-In this blog we explain which particular analyses are beneficial at each stage.
+In this blog we’ll take a closer look at the particular analyses that are beneficial at each stage, starting with the preclinical phase then moving into clinical development.

 Bioinformatics and the Pharmaceutical Industry: Drug DiscoveryStages of the Drug Discovery and Development Process